ivanDonadello/Food-Categories-Classification/README.md

 **Requirements**

-We train and test the models with the following software configuration but more recent versions of the libraries work:
+We train and test the models with the following software configuration.
+However, more recent versions of the libraries could also work:

 - Ubuntu 14.04;
 - Python 2.7.6;